March Madness Betting Sites in Colorado

 In terms of the entire tournament, we see an average of 8.5 upsets each March Madness.
 In recent years, that number has jumped (14 upsets in both 2021 and 2022).
 But we’ve seen as few as three, which happened back in 2007.
 There are an average of 4.7 first round upsets and three second-round upsets.

 So if you’re creating a bracket or throwing money on upsets this March Madness, don’t go too crazy.
 Especially as the tournamnt goes on, the amount of upsets in each round (on average) falls.
 Favorites tend to be strong down the stretch from the Elight Eight and on.
+Sprinkle in a few here and there if you really have faith in them, but don’t go overboard.

-College basketball teams in Colorado
+March Madness teams in Colorado

 There are five Division I men’s college basketball programs in the state of Colorado.
 Here are some key details for each of them.